Hemanth21k/e-Pharmacy-App/README.md

    - Order History of the user

  - Shop Profile
-   - Allows thw shop owner to add a new medicine into the list (if it does not exist)
+   - Allows the shop owner to add a new medicine into the list (if it does not exist)
    - List of items in the shop

  - Chatbot